KYJKY/FormKeeperJS/README.md

 # FormKeeperJS
-Form Validation for JS 🚧
+FormKeeperJS is Easy-to-use validation for JavaScript.